open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/sunrgbd_det.md

 Data augmentation/normalization for images:

 - `Resize`: resize the input image, `keep_ratio=True` means the ratio of the image is kept unchanged.
-- `Normalize`: normalize the RGB channels of the input image.
 - `RandomFlip`: randomly flip the input image.
-- `Pad`: pad the input image with zeros by default.

 The image augmentation and normalization functions are implemented in [MMDetection](https://github.com/open-mmlab/mmdetection/tree/master/mmdet/datasets/pipelines).